alihanucar/alihanucar.github.io/_pages/cv.md

 Work experience
 ---------
+* 2023 Jun - Present : Fixed Income Fund Management Sr. Specialist at Ak Asset Management in Istanbul, Turkiye

-* 2022 Jun - Present : Controlling Analyst Assistant at DHL Express in Leipzig, Germany
+* 2022 Jun - 2023 May : Controlling Analyst Assistant at DHL Express in Leipzig, Germany

 * 2022 Jan - 2022 May : Investment Fund Specialist at İş Asset Management in Istanbul, Turkiye